jasonmacduffie/isles-of-maga/factions.md

 ### Firebeard the Pirate

-Firebeard is a Halfling Fighter/Magic-User that roams the high seas with his crew.
+Firebeard is a Kelt Fighter/Magic-User that roams the high seas with his crew.
 He has been terrorizing the seas and plundering for decades, and has yet to be even close to captured.